sandialabs/pyscan/Git_Best_Practices.md

 Sharing, Updating, and Managing Your Branch in Relation to the GitHub Repository

     If you want to share your branch by adding it to the GitHub repository you must first log in to a GitHub account.
-    Then you can with the following command (though you may need to request permission from us first): git push
+    Then you can share your branch to the repository with the following command (though you may need to request permission from us first): git push

+    ######## consider putting git pull first and then noting that git pull is git fetch and git merge combined?
+Consider discluding git merge for git pull to ensure the merge is up to date with repository (since git pull includes fetch first) #######

     However, if your branch is not up to date with changes made to the same branch on the GitHub repository you will encounter an error message.
     To fix this you will need to fetch the changes to update your current view of the main repository and then merge those changes with your branch to proceed.